Luscious dark chocolate and sweet blueberries combine in this recipe into a wonderful dessert that you can actually feel good about enjoying.

 - Add the dry blueberries to the melted chocolate.
 Stir gently with a spoon to ensure they are well coated.

-- Using the same spoon, transfer clusters of the mixture into a large, wax-paper-lined plate.
+- Using the same spoon, transfer clusters of the mixture onto a large, wax-paper-lined plate.
 In total, when using large blueberries and measuring out 6-7 of them per cluster, you should get 8 clusters.

 Video